Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Introduction

-The most fundamental acid-base reaction is proton transfer between two water molecules, which plays a key role in biology as well as in industrial applications.
-Therefore, the mechanisms of proton transfer and exchange are still subject to intense research, e.g., with infrared spectroscopy,\cite{Fournier2018, Fecko2003, Sarrazin2008, Nicodemus2011, Roberts2011, Cowan2005, Ji2010, Dahms2017, Thaemer2015, Wolke2016, Yuan2019}, X-ray absorption spectroscopy,\cite{Ekimova2022} electron scattering,\cite{Yang2021} NMR spectroscopy,\cite{Meiboom1961} THz spectroscopy,\cite{Bruenig2022} or molecular dynamics simulations.\cite{Marx1999, Geissler2001, Hassanali2011, Chen2018, Yuan2019, Gomez2024} Most previous work explored the microscopic details of the elementary proton transfer between two molecules.
-Complementarily, we here report the direct observation of proton exchange across a water-water interface (Fig.\,\ref{fig1}).
-Liquid-liquid interfaces are omnipresent in cell membranes or phase transfer catalysis.\cite{Hashimoto2007} Importantly, our study provides information also on mass transport across the interface, and over micrometer-level mesoscopic rather than molecular scales.
+The most fundamental acid-base reaction is proton transfer between two water molecules by autoionization,\cite{Eigen1955} an extremely rare event that gives rise to the low concentrations of hydronium and hydroxide ions in pure water.\cite{Geissler2001} Once formed, these ions diffuse rapidly through consecutive proton transfers via the Grotthuss mechanism.\cite{Grotthus1806} The resulting balance between low ion concentration and fast ion diffusion is central to processes throughout biology and industry.
+Proton transfer and exchange therefore remain the subject of intense research, probed by infrared spectroscopy,\cite{Fournier2018, Fecko2003, Sarrazin2008, Nicodemus2011, Roberts2011, Cowan2005, Ji2010, Dahms2017, Thaemer2015, Wolke2016, Yuan2019} X-ray absorption spectroscopy,\cite{Ekimova2022} electron scattering,\cite{Yang2021} NMR spectroscopy,\cite{Meiboom1961} THz spectroscopy,\cite{Bruenig2022} and molecular dynamics simulations.\cite{Marx1999, Geissler2001, Hassanali2011, Chen2018, Yuan2019, Gomez2024} Most of previous work has addressed the microscopic details of the elementary proton transfer between two molecules.